 - Blood pressure drugs.
 Drugs used to treat high blood pressure can lower your heart's demand for blood, reducing the pressure in your damaged artery.
 You may continue to take blood pressure drugs indefinitely to reduce the risk of another spontaneous coronary dissection.

-For some people, medications may relieve symptoms of spontaneous coronary artery dissection.
+For some people, medications may relieve symptoms of spontaneous coronary artery dissection (SCAD).
 In these situations, it may be possible to forgo further treatment.
 If chest pain or other symptoms persist, other treatments may be needed.

 Placing a stent to hold the artery open